 Poetry Challenge 2026

-I was invited by some poets in Japan to join an online project where we write a poem every day of the year.
-The same theme is assigned for everyone for each day.
+I was invited by some poets in Japan to join an online project where we write a poem every day.
+A theme is assigned for everyone for each day.
 Today’s was “reset.”
 I decided to write my first poem of 2026 as haiku.
 And so here goes:

 HAIKU FOR RESET